isaacSennerholt/sudelity/README.md

 Sudelism emerges from a simple but profound observation: we do not exist in isolation.
 Every act, word, and movement occurs within a shared perceptual field — a space shaped not just by our intentions, but by the presence and sensitivities of others.
 In these shared environments, coherence isn’t given; It’s co-created.

 To Sudelize is to take responsibility for one’s influence within this co-creative space — not through submission or self-erasure, but through attunement.
-Sudelism rejects absolutist ethics that rely on static rules or detached ideals.
-Instead, it embraces an ethics of emergence, where moral clarity is revealed through situational awareness, perceptual sensitivity, and adaptive presence.
+Sudelism doesn’t aim to replace fixed rules or ideals.
+It orients attention toward how ethical clarity can be supported by situational awareness, perceptual sensitivity, and adaptive presence.

 These foundational principles guide the Sudelist not as commandments, but as lenses — flexible modes of ethical perception that cultivate relational harmony without sacrificing individuality.